mairima/nourish/README.md

 -   The overall concept for the **Nourish** website --- an online store for cakes, snacks, and drinks --- was **inspired by real-world artisanal bakeries** and food brands, as well as personal interest in African and homemade baked goods.

--   The design and UX structure were informed by the [Code Institute's Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) e-commerce walkthrough project, but heavily customized in visuals, layout, and content.
+-   The design and UX structure, some code were inspired by the [Code Institute's Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) e-commerce walkthrough project, but heavily customized in visuals, layout, and content.

 ### Content